huggingface/transformers/docs/source/main_classes/trainer.rst

 to achieve the same configuration as provided by the longer json file in the first example.

-When you execute the program, DeepSpeed will log the configuration it received from the Trainer to the console, so you can see exactly what the final configuration was passed to it.
+When you execute the program, DeepSpeed will log the configuration it received from the :class:`~transformers.Trainer` to the console, so you can see exactly what the final configuration was passed to it.

 **Shared Configuration:**

-Some configuration information is required by both the Trainer and DeepSpeed to function correctly, therefore, to prevent conflicting definitions, which could lead to hard to detect errors, we chose to configure those via the Trainer command line arguments.
+Some configuration information is required by both the :class:`~transformers.Trainer` and DeepSpeed to function correctly, therefore, to prevent conflicting definitions, which could lead to hard to detect errors, we chose to configure those via the :class:`~transformers.Trainer` command line arguments.

-Therefore, the following DeepSpeed configuration params shouldn't be used with the Trainer:
+Therefore, the following DeepSpeed configuration params shouldn't be used with the :class:`~transformers.Trainer`:

 * ``train_batch_size``
 * ``train_micro_batch_size_per_gpu``